ryanwebster90/snip-dedup/README.md

 ### Approximate CCs of Duplicates

-Currently, we have an approximation of the CC of the duplicates, as follows.
+Currently, we have an approximation of the CC of the duplicates.
 During the de-duplication, we label nodes as follows.
-Suppose we are at node $n$, the pseudo code for one step of labeling is as follows
+Suppose we are at node $n$, the pseudo code for one step of labeling is calculated as
 ```python
 labels = np.arange(0,N)
 ...